MarcoHengstenberg/forthehorde/README.md

 As every other person I have my way of doing things and therefor this file represents my best measure on how the CSSlint task should do its job.
 This is something very personal, so alter the settings to your liking.

-I added every possible option in there with the ones I want to have a warning set to `true` and `false` where I deem a warning unneccessary or simply not useful.
-Sometimes I felt very undecided but that's something for a different readme file in a different repository.
+I added every possible option in there – the ones I want to have a warning about are set to `true` and the rest to `false` because I deem a warning unneccessary or simply not useful.
+Sometimes I felt very undecided but that's something for a different readme file in a different [repository](https://github.com/MarcoKunz/dotfiles#csslintrc).

 ### Javascript Workflow